Hotel Name: Old Quarter Hotel 1961

 Address: 6/22 Hang Voi Street, Hoan Kiem District, Hanoi, Vietnam

 I stayed at Old Quarter Hotel 1961 in Hanoi, Vietnam.
 I booked it online at the rate of 372,600 VND ($16.11.
 USD), and I booked it for its price and location in the old city.
 This was one of those special deals that Agoda has on their site.
 I’ve stayed in Hanoi numerous times over the years and I don’t have a go-to hotel.
-I usually just pick one of the specials on offer so I can try out another hotel.
+I usually just pick one of the specials on offer in Hoan Kiem (the best area to stay in Hanoi).

 The Old Quarter Hotel 1961 is two streets to the east of Hoan Kiem Lake, and at the northern end.
 It’s a good spot for being able to walk around the lake and the old city.
 In typical Hanoi style, the hotel is down a small alley.
 I’m always mindful when booking budget Hanoi hotels that it’s likely to be down an alley.
 I always make sure there is a window when making a booking (the booking sites usually say if there is no window).

 I met a friendly receptionist upon check-in and I was then taken to my room by another staff member.
 Despite the size of the building in the alley, there is an elevator in the hotel.
 I was taken to a room without a window, so I showed them my booking and I was promptly reassigned to my booked room (“Deluxe Window” at said on Agoda).
 A window doesn’t mean you will get a view, and you shouldn’t expect one in an alley hotel.
 I like rooms with a window for natural light.
 I hate being in a windowless box not knowing what time of day it is outside.

 My room had a comfortable double bed and air conditioning, which is needed in the summer months in Hanoi.